jhuang-2021/Context-based-selling-platform/README.md

 pip install -r requirements.txt

-Note: some system name the pipn for Python3 as pip3.
+Note: some system name the pip for Python3 as pip3.
 In that case, you ned to do:

 pip3 install -r requirements.txt